-Grunting, he lets his body slump to the ground and plays along, giving himself a fighting chance against whatever is awaiting outside those black doors.
+Grunting, he lets his body slump to the ground and plays along, giving himself a fighting chance, against whatever awaits outside those black doors.
 Standing to my feet, I raise my arms in victory.
-Men groan in disappointment, most of them suffering a heavy loss—thick cigarette smoke laces the air, the scent sticking to my sweaty body.
+Men groan in disappointment, most of them suffering a heavy loss.
+Thick cigarette smoke laces the air, the scent sticking to my sweaty body.
 Spitting the blood out of my mouth, I wait for the call.
-Ben doesn’t hide the vicious glint in his eyes.
-He’s made thousands, but I live to fight another day.
+Ben doesn't hide the vicious glint in his eyes.
+He's made thousands, but I live to fight another day.
 He nods, acknowledging me as the winner.

 Jumping out of the ring, I pick up my belongings and head to the showers.
 The Long Mile lacks heated water, but it's the only place I can get cleaned up.
 Making my way through the corridor, I keep my head lowered, swallowing down the bile as I enter the filthy showers.
 The taste of blood still vibrant in my mouth.
 Setting my bag down on the chair, I slip out of my clothes.
 Grabbing a towel, body wash, and shampoo, I hold my breath as I slide under the freezing water.